verrazzano/verrazzano/image-patch-operator/helm_config/charts/image-patch-operator/README.md

 kubectl get crd
 ```

-To uninstall this helm chart from the cluster, run the following command.
+To uninstall this Helm chart from the cluster, run the following command.
 ```bash
 helm uninstall verrazzano-image-patch-operator -n verrazzano-system
 ```